Bourbon-Rye/Baesian-Cropability/README.md

 # Baesian-Cropability

-The project focuses on air quality relation to food crops productivity using different statistical analysis and machine learning.
+The project focuses on the relation of different market conditions to food crops productivity using different statistical analysis and machine learning.

 ## Environment